iShares Core S&P Mid-Cap ETF (NYSEARCA:IJH) Shares Bought by Nadler Financial Group Inc.

-Nadler Financial Group Inc. boosted its holdings in shares of iShares Core S&P Mid-Cap ETF (NYSEARCA:IJH – Free Report) by 1,415.9% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 35,850 shares of the company’s stock after acquiring an additional 33,485 shares during the quarter. iShares Core S&P Mid-Cap ETF comprises 1.4% of Nadler Financial Group Inc.’s holdings, making the stock its 20th largest holding.
-Nadler Financial Group Inc.’s holdings in iShares Core S&P Mid-Cap ETF were worth $8,968,000 as of its most recent SEC filing.
+Nadler Financial Group Inc. raised its position in shares of iShares Core S&P Mid-Cap ETF (NYSEARCA:IJH – Free Report) by 1,415.9% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 35,850 shares of the company’s stock after buying an additional 33,485 shares during the period. iShares Core S&P Mid-Cap ETF comprises about 1.4% of Nadler Financial Group Inc.’s holdings, making the stock its 20th largest holding.
+Nadler Financial Group Inc.’s holdings in iShares Core S&P Mid-Cap ETF were worth $8,968,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-J Arnold Wealth Management Co acquired a new stake in iShares Core S&P Mid-Cap ETF during the fourth quarter worth $28,000.
-Copeland Capital Management LLC purchased a new position in shares of iShares Core S&P Mid-Cap ETF during the fourth quarter worth $30,000.
-True Wealth Design LLC purchased a new position in shares of iShares Core S&P Mid-Cap ETF during the fourth quarter worth $30,000.
-Pin Oak Investment Advisors Inc. purchased a new position in shares of iShares Core S&P Mid-Cap ETF during the fourth quarter worth $33,000.
-Finally, Compass Wealth Management LLC purchased a new position in shares of iShares Core S&P Mid-Cap ETF during the fourth quarter worth $38,000.
+Several other hedge funds and other institutional investors have also modified their holdings of the company.
+Hazlett Burt & Watson Inc. boosted its position in shares of iShares Core S&P Mid-Cap ETF by 3.6% during the fourth quarter.
+Hazlett Burt & Watson Inc. now owns 1,124 shares of the company’s stock worth $272,000 after buying an additional 39 shares during the period.
+Rosenblum Silverman Sutton S F Inc. CA boosted its position in shares of iShares Core S&P Mid-Cap ETF by 1.5% during the fourth quarter.
+Rosenblum Silverman Sutton S F Inc. CA now owns 2,704 shares of the company’s stock worth $654,000 after buying an additional 40 shares during the period.
+Falcon Wealth Planning boosted its position in shares of iShares Core S&P Mid-Cap ETF by 3.0% during the fourth quarter.
+Falcon Wealth Planning now owns 1,422 shares of the company’s stock worth $344,000 after buying an additional 41 shares during the period.
+Lansing Street Advisors boosted its position in shares of iShares Core S&P Mid-Cap ETF by 0.9% during the third quarter.
+Lansing Street Advisors now owns 4,592 shares of the company’s stock worth $1,007,000 after buying an additional 42 shares during the period.
+Finally, Affinity Capital Advisors LLC boosted its position in shares of iShares Core S&P Mid-Cap ETF by 4.1% during the fourth quarter.
+Affinity Capital Advisors LLC now owns 1,075 shares of the company’s stock worth $260,000 after buying an additional 42 shares during the period.

 iShares Core S&P Mid-Cap ETF Company Profile